odanoburu/FreeLing-User-Manual/processing-classes.md

    ... ...
 Fs
 </pre>

 One special line may be included defining the tag that will be assigned to any other punctuation symbol not found in the list.
 Any token containing no alphanumeric character is considered a punctuation symbol.
-This special line has the format: `&lt;Other&gt; tag`.
-E.g. `&lt;Other&gt; Fz`
+This special line has the format: `<Other> tag`.
+E.g. `<Other> Fz`

 # User Map Module {#user-map-module}